2018 Italian general election: New electoral system

-As a consequence of the 2016 Italian constitutional referendum and of two different sentences of the Constitutional Court of Italy, the electoral laws for the two houses of the Italian Parliament lacked uniformity.
+As a consequence of the 2016 Italian constitutional referendum and of two different rulings of the Constitutional Court of Italy, the electoral laws for the two houses of the Italian Parliament lacked uniformity.
 In October 2017, the PD, AP, FI, the League, and minor parties agreed on a new electoral law, which was approved by the Chamber of Deputies with 375 votes in favour and 215 against and by the Senate with 214 votes against 61; the reform was opposed by the M5S, the MDP, SI, FdI and minor parties.

 The so-called Rosatellum bis, named after Ettore Rosato (PD leader in the Chamber of Deputies), is a mixed electoral system, with 37% of seats allocated using a first-past-the-post (FPTP) voting and 63% using the proportional largest remainder method, with one round of voting.
 The 630 deputies were to be elected as follows: